OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

    > There are two versions of the sample:
    >
    > - The **Begin** folder is a starter project.
 The UI and other aspects of the add-in that are not directly connected to SSO or authorization are already done.
 Later sections of this article walk you through the process of completing it.
    > - The **Complete** folder contains the same sample with all coding steps from this article completed.
-To use the completed version, just follow the instructions in this article, but replace "Begin" with "Completed" and skip the sections **Code the client side** and **Code the middle-tier server** side.
+To use the completed version, just follow the instructions in this article, but replace "Begin" with "Complete" and skip the sections **Code the client side** and **Code the middle-tier server** side.

 1. Open a command prompt in the **Begin** folder.